drewmcneely/adjoint1b/blogpost/blogpost.md

 This is not a coincidence: we will see that for certain monads, the Kleisli category they yield turn out to be Markov categories!
 The monads in question will provide us descriptions of what the channels are, as well as the rule for composition.

-**Kleisli Categories.** If you are familiar with Kleisli categories, you might have uncovered $\mathsf{FinSetMulti}$ from above as the Kleisli category of the normalized finite powerset monad. <!-- $P$: it's objects are sets $X, Y$, its's morphisms are functions $f : X \to PY = \{ U \subseteq X \} $ --> In fact, it turns out that many Markov categories of interest arise as Kleisli categories of so-called *probability monads*, <!-- (see [this paper on representable Markov categories](https://arxiv.org/abs/2010.07416v3) for details),--> such as the [Giry monad](https://ncatlab.org/nlab/show/Giry+monad), [Radon monad](https://ncatlab.org/nlab/show/Radon+monad), or [distribution monads over semirings](https://ncatlab.org/nlab/show/distribution+monad).
+**Kleisli Categories.** If you are familiar with Kleisli categories, you might have uncovered $\mathsf{FinSetMulti}$ from above as the Kleisli category of the normalized finite powerset monad.
+In fact, it turns out that many Markov categories of interest arise as Kleisli categories of so-called *probability monads*,  such as the [Giry monad](https://ncatlab.org/nlab/show/Giry+monad), [Radon monad](https://ncatlab.org/nlab/show/Radon+monad), or [distribution monads over semirings](https://ncatlab.org/nlab/show/distribution+monad).
 Rather than explaining (technical) details of these, we want to dive into the underlying construction.

 If you do *not* know Kleisli categories--don't worry, we'll try to explain it on the go, focusing on the relevant properties for our purpose.
 The idea is the following: